FlopRe/FlopRe/README.md

-# 🕸️ Hey!
-I'm a full-stack developer and love tinkering with PCs, servers, and all things tech
+# Hey! 🤩 I'm a full-stack developer and love tinkering with PCs, servers, and all things tech
 <br>

 - 💻 I am actively looking for an IT position

-- 🕸️ I invest most of my free time into web design & development + System Operation
+- ⌚ I invest most of my free time into Front-end & Back-end development, as well as System Operation

 - 🆕 I strive to learn new languages & technologies

-- 🗄️ 2022 Goal: Optimization of prepared DB queries.
+- 🥅 Current Goals: Optimization of prepared DB queries.
 Focus on front-end JS and clear UX.
+Contribute mroe to the Open Source community.

-- 🗃️ 2023 Goal: New React project to further improve in ReactJS.
+- 🥅 2023 Goal: New React project to further improve in ReactJS.